-HUNTING PARK — As more families stay home because of the COVID-19 pandemic, three friends have begun renovating homes in low-income communities to make quarantine more bearable.
+HUNTINGTON PARK — As more families stay home because of the COVID-19 pandemic, three friends have begun renovating homes in low-income communities to make quarantine more bearable.

-“We think that it’s so timely that we’re doing this now because this whole notion of stay[ing] home,” Figueroa said.
+“We think that it’s so timely that we’re doing this now because of this whole notion of stay[ing] home,” Figueroa said.
 “People don’t stop and realize that not everybody’s home is a safe haven and not everybody’s home is a comfortable place to be in.”